marianodominguez/3d_graphics_prog/README.md

 ## (Almost) from scratch

-Although the only external implementation required is put_pixel, I'm using allegro for creating windows and taking care of double buffering. this can be replaced by any other implamentation.
+Although the only external library required is put_pixel, I'm using allegro for creating windows and taking care of double buffering. this can be replaced by any other implementation.

-This is a progression of implementing a basic rendering pipeline, it should work in a PC or raspberry PI
+This is a progression of writing a basic rendering pipeline, it should work in a PC or raspberry PI

 ## Installing libraries and requirements